Marmik123/SIX--The-Charity-Platform/README.md

 Thanks for the wonderful starterkit @deepss1 for faster development.
 Integrated Discord Bot for reporting the bugs users faces while using App to developers errors group in discord instantly on app crash.

-One of my best and favourite project to work on with the Team members of Dharma Tech.
 ## Project was developed under guidance of very supportive and friendly seniors - @deepss1 @DharmaTech123 and Yash Shah.
 ## For more details connect on LinkedIn :  www.linkedin.com/in/marmikmodi